-Ehline Law Firm PC – Elevator Accident Lawyers L.A.
+Ehline Law Firm PC – Elevator Injury Lawyers for L.A.

 Although not reported that often in the news, being injured in an elevator-connected accident on someone’s premises, is a real possibility for those who work in the hotel industry, frequent high rise offices, and other structures that use these lifting machines and devices.
 While these conveyors are typically safer than ever before, because of technology, horrific injuries can still occur to individuals using them.
 Typically, these are among the scariest and most injurious types of incidents when they do actually take place.
 This is because a trapped arm or hand in an elevator door, while it then goes into motion, could mean the loss of a limb, and even bleeding to death before one can be rescued.